filecash/filecash-docs/docs/get-started/lotus/installation.md

    export FFI_BUILD_FROM_SOURCE=1
    ```

-   See the [Native Filecoin FFI section](#native-filecoin-ffi) for more details about this process.
+   See the [Native Filecash FFI section](#native-filecoin-ffi) for more details about this process.

    If you are building Lotus 0.7.1 and have an Intel or AMD processor without the AXD instruction set, add the `CGO_CFLAGS` environment variable: